This article is based on a presentation given by Crystal at our Customer Marketing Summit in Las Vegas, in May 2023.

 After months of planning, it's finally CAB time!
 Here are some tactics I use to take our events to the next level:

-If you don't have a dedicated travel agency, I would highly suggest creating a custom travel itinerary that includes the hotel and flights - I also like to put the weather in there too!
+If you don't have a dedicated travel agency, I would highly suggest creating a custom travel itinerary that includes the hotel and flights.
+I also like to put the weather in there too; it’s the simple touches that matter the most.

-It’s the simple touches that matter the most, I make sure to also confirm what networking events that they're going to be at, their dietary restrictions, even their T-shirt size, and when you send that out customers are always so thankful.
+I make sure to also confirm what networking events they're going to be at, their dietary restrictions, and even their T-shirt size, and when you send that out customers are always so thankful.

 Icebreaker opportunities